Custom homes

 Questions families usually have before commissioning a build.

-The questions worth asking early are the ones about timeline, cost honesty, and how the builder will actually be involved — not the ones about finishes.
+The questions worth asking early are the ones about timeline, cost honesty, and how the builder will actually be involved.
+Not the ones about finishes.

 How long does a Kuechle custom home take from design to keys?